ganderzz/dylanpaulus.com/src/content/post/node-dependency-types/index.md

 ## Production vs. Development

-Depending on the instance where code will be used changes the type of dependency a package is.
-There are packages that our users will need to run our code.
-A user is someone not directly working in our code-base.
-This could mean a person interacting with an application we wrote, or a developer writing a completely separate library.
-In other words, this is a production environment.
-Alternatively, there are packages that a developer or system only needs while working in our code.
-For example linters, testing frameworks, build tools, etc. Packages that a user won't need, but a developer or build system will need.
+The type of dependency a package is changes depending on the instance where code will be used.
+Some packages are necessary for users to run our code.
+By "users", we refer to people who are not directly working in our code-base, such as those who interact with an application we wrote or a developer writing a separate library.
+In other words, these are packages that are required in a production environment.
+On the other hand, there are packages that are only needed by developers or systems while working in our code, such as linters, testing frameworks, and build tools.
+These are packages that users won't need, but developers or build systems will need.

 <!-- dependencies -->

 ## Dependencies

-Dependencies are packages our project uses in _production_.
-These get included with our code and are vital for making our application run.
-Whenever we install a dependency the package and any of its dependencies get downloaded onto our local hard drive.
-The more dependencies we add, the bigger our production code becomes.
-This is because each new dependency gets included in the production build of our code.
-Evaluate adding new dependencies unless they're needed!
+Dependencies refer to packages that our project uses in _production_.
+They are essential for making our application run, as they are included with our code.
+Whenever we install a dependency, the package and any of its dependencies are downloaded onto our local hard drive.
+The more dependencies we add, the larger our production code becomes, since each new dependency is included in the production build of our code.
+It's important to evaluate whether new dependencies are truly needed before adding them, in order to minimize the size of our production code.

 Dependencies are installed using `npm install X` or `yarn add X`